Record keeping checklist - Veterinarians

 Any corrections I make to records do not remove the original information, and any corrections or additions are initialled/signed.

-I only use abbreviations that are widely recognised and accepted in my profession or I provide a list of abbreviations in the animal’s file.
+I only use abbreviations that are widely recognised and accepted in my profession, or I provide a list of abbreviations in the animal’s file.

 I don’t make subjective or emotive comments; all information is professional.
 I know that clients have a right to access their records.